Operation Provide Comfort: Summary

-"Operation Haven" (the UK's name for the operation) was a UK-headed initiative, made at a time when the US was fundamentally uninterested in any further taking of action in the Persian Gulf region.
-The UK prime minister's lobbying of other European states resulted in NATO's support, leveraging the necessary US air support.
-Then as Saddam Hussein's retributive activities intensified, US ground and logistic support was also achieved.
-This was a distinctly UK-headed operation though, with a proposed force of 6,000 personnel, spearheaded by the 3 Commando Brigade, Royal Marines, with elements from the UK's army, the Royal Air Force, and other coalition member states.
+Operation Haven (the UK's name for the operation) was a UK-headed initiative, made at a time when the US was fundamentally uninterested in any further taking of action in the Persian Gulf region.
+John Major, the British prime minister at the time, lobbied for other European states to support the mission, which resulted in NATO's support and leveraged the necessary US air support.
+Then, as Saddam Hussein's retributive activities intensified, US ground and logistic support was also achieved.
+This was a distinctly UK-headed operation though, with a proposed force of 6,000 personnel, spearheaded by 3 Commando Brigade, Royal Marines, with elements from the UK's army, the Royal Air Force, and other coalition member states.
 It was deemed dramatically successful, even though it appeared to be risky given the climate of those times.
-Operation Haven literally “invaded” Iraq.
+Operation Haven literally "invaded" Iraq.
 The Coalition's main task was to enter northern Iraq, clear the designated area of any Iraqi threat and establish a safe environment for the Kurdish refugees to return to their homes.
 The mission was both a military one and humanitarian as once security had been established, the US would provide air support and specialist elements along with other Coalition members, supply and rebuilding of infrastructure would then be initiated.
 The ground mission within Iraq took 58 days to complete.
 Operation Provide Comfort (i.e. Haven) officially ended on 24 July 1991, shortly after the enforcement of the "No Fly Zone" continued to ensure Kurdish security in the region.